Jim Norton (comedian): Film

 In 2002, Norton appeared on the short film Crooks, a straight to video release about postal workers stealing stamps.
 Norton has had various cameo appearances such as in the 2002 film Spider-Man and the 2008 film Zack and Miri Make a Porno.
 He has also appeared in the films Furry Vengeance, Cop Out, and Special Correspondents.
 Norton recalled around 2003 being a time when his acting career had gained some momentum.

 In 2016, Norton landed a role in From Nowhere, a critically acclaimed independent film about three teenagers from the Bronx.
 This was followed by an appearance in Pitching Tents.
 Norton had a pivotal role in the 2008 film Courting Condi, counseling Devin Ratray on how to win the heart of Condoleezza Rice.

 Norton starred in the crime film The Irishman as a young Don Rickles who tells jokes to a crowd with Robert De Niro and Joe Pesci present.
 He landed the part without an audition, and De Niro requested that Norton perform his own material after using jokes from Rickles's act from the 1970s.

 Personal life

-In 2007, Norton bought an apartment in one of Donald Trump's buildings in the Upper West Side of New York City.
-He is a longtime fan of Ozzy Osbourne, Black Sabbath, and Kiss and is a close family friend of Osbourne and his wife Sharon.
-Norton is a supporter of prostitution and transgender people.
+In 2007, Norton bought an apartment on the Upper West Side of New York City.
+He is a longtime fan of Ozzy Osbourne, Black Sabbath, and Kiss and is a close family friend of Sharon Osbourne.
+He was also a close friend of her husband, Ozzy, before his death in 2025.
+Norton is a supporter of transgender people.

+On the October 23, 2023, episode of radio show Jim Norton & Sam Roberts, Norton announced that he had married a Norwegian trans woman webcam model named Nikki.